Smicer12/Phase_4_Group_2_Project/README.md

 Zipcode 10021,10011, 10014, 10128 in New York has properties with the highest value, followed by 94027 in California and 81611 in Colorado, and the other remaining Zipcodes range between 2 to 3 Million.

 ![state_price.png](images/state_price.png)

+As observed, the percentage of return on investents for the top ten states had a crash in 2008 to 2012 and then from there they all have an upward linear trend.
+This also depicts the rising trent has been from 2012 onwards meaning 2018 remains highest in terms of investments returns.

 ***
 ### Modelling